Last updated: March 2022.

 Our affection at Le Lapin for rabbits will nevertheless endure, but we think it’s best to appreciate them from afar, in their native habitats.

-Chocolatiers that support bilby conservation and research programs include Pink Lady, Haigh’s Chocolates, and The Wildlife Conservation Co.
+Chocolatiers that support bilby conservation and research programs include Pink Lady, Haigh’s Chocolates, The Wildlife Conservation Co., The Chocolate Box, and Darrell Lea.

 Pink Lady Chocolates proudly sponsor Save The Bilby Fund and a portion of each chocolate bilby sold goes to the charity.
 Pink Lady Chocolate Bilbies can be found at Big W, Target, Myer, David Jones, some IGAs, as well as independents.
 Just look out for the green swing tag.